How to Get More Survey Responses (11 Simple Hacks)

-Sending surveys to your customers is a great way to learn what they like and dislike about your business.
-But creating a survey is the easy part of the process.
-Where it can get frustrating is getting people to actually respond to the survey you worked so hard to build.
+Sending surveys is a great way to learn what people like and dislike about your business.
+But creating a survey is an easy task.
+Where it gets frustrating is getting people to respond to the survey, you worked so hard to build.

-So how do you cut through the noise and get people’s attention so they give you their feedback and you can improve your business effectively?
+So how do you cut through the noise and get attention, so people give you their feedback?

-In this article, we’ll show how to get more survey responses by offering up 11 simple hacks you can work on right away.
+In this article, we’ll share how to get more survey responses by offering 11 simple hacks you can work on right away.

 Before we start here’s a quick run-down of what we’ll cover: